Public Health Sexual Health Clinic at Harborview

-Learn about the dedicated staff of the Sexual Health Clinic at Harborview Medical Center.
+About the dedicated staff of the Sexual Health Clinic

 Dwyn Dithmer, MS, ARNP, is a Board Certified Family Nurse Practitioner.
 Over the course of her 30 year career, she has worked in the clinic diagnosing and treating sexually transmitted infections.
 Additionally she recruits and enrolls participants in various STI related studies.
 She has Masters degrees from both Binghamton University (NY) and Pace University.
 Her Bachelor's degree is from Georgetown University.